jankovacs/injector/README.md

         //------- will return with the mapped class as singleton
         $this->injector->map( ITestSingleton::class )->toSingleton( TestSingleton::class );

+        //------- example for unsing provider
+        //-------
+        //------- it is for having more complex mapping logic
+        //------- you can map eg. an Interface to different end classes as different implementations
+        //------- be carefull, a not proper use can lead to misbehavior of your application
+        //-------
+        //------- in this example the TestOne class will be injected to SomeController only
-        /** @var \injector\api\IInjectionProvider $providerMappings */
+        //------- in all other classes, where the ITest is required, the TestTwo will be injected /** @var \injector\api\IInjectionProvider $providerMappings */
         $providerMappings = $this->injector->map( ITest::class )->toProvider( );
         $providerMappings->addUnique( 'SomeController' )->toSingleton( TestOne::class );
         //$providerMappings->addExceptTo( 'SomeController' )->toSingleton( TestTwo::class );
         $providerMappings->addToRest()->toSingleton( TestTwo::class );
-        $this->injector->map( TestDetectDevice::class );
     }
 }

 ```

-2) Then you need to instantiate the injector and the the mapper class and set the mappings ( setMappings() method in the example above, but it could be named to whatever you want )
+2) Then you need to instantiate the injector and the mapper classes and set the mappings ( setMappings() method in the example above, but it could be named to whatever you want )
 ```
 // create injector
 $injector = new \injector\impl\Injector();